kipply/blog/blog/content/endorsed/transformer_inference_arithmetic.md

 It's useful to break down what these weights are, so that we can understand how the components are used for inferencing later.

+> todo update to include layer norm and add token embeddings to main equation. update language for input projections for qkv and ouptut projection for o
 The weights loosely consist of the following, per each layer:

  - \\( W_q,W_k,W_v \\) matrices, which are each \\(d_{model} \cdot n_{heads}\cdot d_{head} \\)